 Solid Phase MicroExtraction (SPME) is an extraction technique for organic compounds in aqueous samples in which analytes are absorbed directly from the sample or the sample headspace onto a fused silica fiber that is coated with an appropriate stationary phase.
 While the fiber is inserted in the sample or its headspace, the analytes partition from the sample matrix into the stationary phase until equilibrium is reached.
 The fiber is then inserted into a capillary injector port of the gas chromatograph where it is heated, and the analytes are rapidly thermally desorbed into the capillary GC column for analysis.
-SPME can be used with 1075, 1077, 1078, 1093 and 1094.
+In the 3800, SPME is typically used with the 1079 injector.